All Episodes

 What's a cargo cult?

-A cargo cult is a type of religious practice that may appear in traditional tribal societies in the wake of interaction with technology or technologically advanced culture.
+Basically, it's this: a cargo cult is a type of religious practice that may appear in traditional tribal societies in the wake of interaction with technology or technologically advanced culture.

-So you take some some primitive natives who have no idea about electricity or airplanes or whatever, and you throw that stuff in front of them.
+So you take some primitive natives who have no idea about electricity or airplanes or whatever, and you throw that stuff in front of them.

 The cults then become focused on obtaining this wealth, the cargo, through magic and religious rituals and practices, believing that the wealth was intended for them by their deities and their ancestors.

-Cargo cults developed primarily in remote parts of New Guinea and Micronesian societies in the Southwest Pacific, beginning with the first significant arrivals of Westerners in the 19th century.
+Cargo cults developed primarily in remote parts of New Guinea and Micronesian societies in the southwest Pacific, beginning with the first significant arrivals of Westerners in the 19th century.

 Similar behaviors have, however, also appeared elsewhere in the world.

-Cargo cult activity in the Pacific region increased significantly during and immediately after World War II when large amounts of manpower and materials were brought in by the Japanese and the American combatants, and this was observed by the primitive residents of these regions.
+Cargo cult activity in the Pacific region increased significantly during and immediately after World War II, when large amounts of manpower and materials were brought in by the Japanese and the American combatants.

-When the war ended, the military bases were closed, and the flow of goods and materials ceased.
+When the war ended, the military bases were closed and the flow of goods and materials ceased.

-In an attempt to attract further deliveries of goods, followers of the cargo cults engaged in ritualistic practices, such as building Crude imitation landing strips, aircraft and radio equipment, and mimicking the behavior that they had observed of the military personnel operating them.
+In an attempt to attract further deliveries of goods, followers of the cargo cults engaged in ritualistic practices, such as building crude imitation landing strips, aircraft, and radio equipment, and mimicking the behavior that they had observed of the military personnel operating them.

-Cargo cults tend to appear among people who covet the foreigner's equipment but are unable to obtain it easily through trade, established traditions or work.
+Cargo cults tend to appear among people who covet the foreigners' equipment, but are unable to obtain it easily through trade, established traditions, or work.

 Well, now it all makes sense, and Holvin's right.